toebeann/SnapBuilder/README.md

 ## I'm a dev, how do I make my mod compatible?

 By default, most items added to the game by other mods should work just fine with SnapBuilder assuming they also work fine in-game.
-For the edge cases where they do not and SnapBuilder does not understand which way to rotate your items by default, it is easy to make your items compatible without requiring your users to install SnapBuilder.
+For the edge cases where they do not and SnapBuilder does not understand which way to rotate your items by default, it is easy to make your items compatible without a dependency on SnapBuilder.

 On your prefab's model `GameObject`, simply add a child `GameObject` named `SnapBuilder`.
-Whatever you set the `localRotation` and `localPosition` of this `GameObject` to, SnapBuilder will treat these as the default translations for the item.
+Whatever you set the `localRotation` and `localPosition` of this `GameObject` to, SnapBuilder will treat these as the default transformations for the item.

 The `GameObject` named `SnapBuilder` must be the direct child of the `GameObject` located at `Builder.ghostModel` when the user is interacting with the Habitat Builder.